 COMMUNICATE CLEARLY As we talk, people go "Huh?" and one learns to speak clearly.
+We don't want to "walk" on others transmitting at the same time.
 There are rules, call signs, "Q" calls, someone needs to run the nets, all these things take a bit of work to sound professional and communicate clearly.

 CW or Continuous Wave, sometimes called Morse code is no longer part of the HAM or Amateur Radio test.
 Is another area of Amateur Radio.
 CW needs very little in the way of equipment and can be heard when no other information is coming through.
 Ham jargon would call an operator working CW, "using his fist".
 While one should never say "Never", I doubt I will ever use CW for entertainment purposes.
 A great story, a guy in Arizona broke his leg high on a mountain.
 He used a wire and his car battery to send a CW message.
 It was heard and he was rescued.

 Straight Key Century Club

 QRP A footnote on CW.
 Some very hearty folk prefer what is known as QRP.
 These are transmitters with a maximum power of 5 watts.
 In a world of big radios and transmitters, they go small.
 I have a friend, AB6MB that rarely uses more than 2 watts and in a 1998 contest, "talked" to 12 states in 24 hours.
 By the way, he did this in the back of an old VW bus in a state park not far from our home.
 I heard of a contact between California and Japan using only 12 milliwatts and was powered by an AA battery in a tuna can!

 Peter Parker QRP VIDEO